litestar-org/litestar/CONTRIBUTING.rst

 Setting up the environment
 --------------------------

-.. tip:: Choosing your Python version.
+.. tip:: Supported Python versions.

-   We strongly encourage setting up your environment to use the lowest version of Python that is supported by Litestar.
-This will ensure that the changes you made are backward compatible and will not fail in CI.
-This will also ensure that when you run type checkers locally, you will get the same results as CI.
-Doing this will save you time!

    The lowest currently supported version is Python 3.8.
 You can use `pyenv <https://github.com/pyenv/pyenv>`_ to manage multiple Python versions on your system.

+   We also use the lowest supported version in our type-checking CI, this ensures that the changes you made are backward compatible.

 .. tip:: We maintain a Makefile with several commands to help with common tasks.
    You can run ``make help`` to see a list of available commands.